inveterateliterate/wc_training/README.md

 Please review the [ERD](https://dbdiagram.io/d/60d0a9ed0c1ff875fcd5ca66) for a visual reprensentation of the schema.
-Additionally, a png of the ERD is regenerated with each `db:migrate` to erd.png Lastly, db documentation can be pushed up to dbdocs with `dbdocs build wc_training_db.dbml` and viewed at https://dbdocs.io/iribon9/WCTraining
+Additionally, a png of the ERD is regenerated with each `db:migrate` to erd.png Lastly, db documentation can be pushed up to dbdocs with `dbdocs build wc_training.dbml` and viewed at https://dbdocs.io/iribon9/WC-Training

 ## Running in Development